 Winn's and Osborne's first known venture into the lead mining industry was in 1847 when they formed a partnership with four others to exploit Old Providence Mine, near Kettlewell.
 In July 1857, they floated the Old Providence Lead and Coal Field Company, with Winn taking 52% of the shares, and Osborne a more prudent 10%.
 All did not go well, however, and the company was liquidated in 1860.
 The two also formed the North Mossdale Mining Company in 1853, sharing the mining agent with their Hebden mines.
 Winn had sold his interest by 1857, when Osborne owned 36% of the company.
-By 1862 Osborne had also sold his share, persumable prior to his move to New Zealand.
+By 1862 Osborne had also sold his share.

 Almost immediately after taking the lease on the Hebden Liberty mineral rights, Winn and Osborne formed a partnership called the "Hebden Mining Company" with four other adventurers: George Crossland, a merchant from Huddersfield; William Shaw, a wool merchant also from Huddersfield; and George Cook from London and Joseph Thomas from Liverpool (later of St. Albans in Hertfordshire), who were joint partners in a London wool broking company.
 These were all men successful in their own fields who wished to cash in on the opportunities offered by the Yorkshire lead mining industry.
 The formation of the company was not without its difficulties, as the validity of the original lease was disputed, and the Duke of Devonshire's mining agent brought an action in Chancery Court, although the matter was settled out of court.
 William Winn seemed to have had a bit of a reputation, as James Eddy, the then mining agent for the Duke of Devonshire wrote to Winn, describing him as "more informed, and excuse the insinuation, pardon the flattery, more cute" than his co-directors.
 Subsequent events did not bear this out...
 The wool merchant business owned by Joseph Osborne and William Winn was dissolved in May 1855, presumably in order to allow Winn to concentrate on his mining interests.

 When the initial lease lapsed, a 21 year lease was granted in August 1856 to the new company, with Winn and Osborne each being granted 10,000 fully paid £1 shares for their interests.
 It is likely that Winn used his to pay for his interests in the Kettlewell venture, which collapsed in 1860.
-What is certain is that although he was still living at Havarah Park in 1861, he was declared bankrupt in 1864 with debts of £1,458 and assets of one gold watch valued at £3.10s.
-In 1866 he was recorded as being the mining agent at Virgin Mine near Castle Bolton, but he soon moved back to the Otley area, where he was mining agent / manager of the Blubberhouses mine at Kex Gill from 1868 to 1877 living with his family at Hardisty Hill, some four kilometres from the mine.
+What is certain is that although he was still living at Haverah Park in 1861, he was declared bankrupt in June 1864 with debts of £1,458 3s.
+6d and assets of one gold watch valued at £3.10s.
+In 1866 he was recorded as being the mining agent at Virgin Mine near Castle Bolton, but he soon moved back to the Otley area, where he was mining agent / manager of the Blubberhouses mine at Kex Gill from 1868 until it closed in 1877 living with his family at Hardisty Hill, some four kilometres from the mine.
 He died in 1877.

 When John Wilkinson and friend visited the mine in 1879, they were told by their 'intelligent young guide' that 'the shaft is about 7 feet by 6, and only two men can work at once; they are relieved every eight hours, and so the work is carried on day and night'.
 On the other hand we learn from the 1879 mineral statistics that the Hebden Moor Mining Company employed twelve underground workers and one other.
 How are the two figures reconcilable,and who were these men?